 Co-editors: how do I choose the ideal number?

-Many journal editors struggle with deciding exactly how many co-editors are needed for their journal.
-However, examining two factors may ultimately help determine that ideal number.
-Take a look at your journal’s workload and its scope.
+Many journal editors struggle with deciding exactly how many “associate” or “co-editors” are needed for their journal.
+Examining two factors may ultimately help determine that ideal number.
+Take a look at your journal’s workload and its scope!

 How broad is the subject matter of your journal?